Sufail07/Sufail07/README.md

 # Hi there, I'm Sufail Salim 👋

-I'm a passionate and aspiring **Backend Developer** with a strong foundation in Python, Django, Flask, JavaScript, and React.
+I'm a **Backend Developer** with a strong foundation in Python, Django, Flask, JavaScript, and React.
 My journey has been shaped by curiosity, hands-on projects, and a drive to solve real-world problems with code.

 ---